e3l/e3l/README.md

 on machine learning and data-related projects.

 ## Connect
-Feel free to email me or find me on Discord/Instagram!
+Email me or find me on Discord/Instagram!

 <!--
 **e3l/e3l** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.